Ghost-Recon131/FP-a2-s3843790/README.md

    password after a password reset.
 ## View - Admin
 1. Login.fxml: GUI for login

+2. COVIDRestrictions.fxml: GUI for managing COVID restrictions

+3. GenerateCSVReport.fxml: GUI for exporting CSV file

+4. ManageAdminAccounts.fxml: GUI for adding / deleting or changing admin accounts

+5. ManageBookingRequests.fxml: GUI for accepting or denying booking requests

+6. ManageEmployeeAccounts.fxml: GUI for adding / deleting or changing admin accounts

+7. ViewBookings.fxmlL GUI for admin to see bookings on a particular date + who reserved the table and their booking ID

 ## View - User
 1. BookTable.fxml: GUI for employees to reserve a table